 Problems begin to arise when the first rib becomes locked in a raised position.
 When this happens, the Brachial Plexus, nerves, veins and arteries can become compressed or even crushed between the first rib and the collarbone.

-So, what causes the first rib to raise?
-In most cases, it's due to how you use your body.
+In most cases, a raised first rib happens because of how you use your body.
 But in some instances, accidents or injuries to your neck or shoulders can be responsible.

 Here's how it happens…